 Ferme Carmel proves that DeLaval voluntary milking system VMS can go the distance.
-Their unit, one of the first in North America, will milk for the one millionth time later this summer (2018).
+In August of 2018, their unit - one of the first in North America - milked for the one millionth time.

 The dairy, located in Ange-Gardien de Rouville, Québec, installed their DeLaval VMS in 2001.
 Thanks to a meticulous maintenance plan, including regular service and software updates, the Carmel family has been able to achieve world record-setting performances over the years.